 Extra checks for women

-- Blood tests: These consist of a complete hemogram, hepatic and renal biochemical tests, serologies (HBsAg, anti-HBs, anti-HC, rubella, lues, HIV), blood group and Rh.
-These tests intend to obtain correct preconception evaluation which will be necessary if the outcome of the procedure is successful and the pregnancy does occur.
+- Blood tests: These consist of a complete hemogram, as well as hepatic and renal biochemical tests, serologies (HBsAg, anti-HBs, anti-HC, rubella, lues, HIV), blood group and Rh.
+These tests are aimed at obtaining a correct preconception evaluation, which will be necessary if the outcome of the procedure is successful and the pregnancy does occur.
 These results can be brought to the clinic from the patient’s hometown given that they are recent.

 - Hysterosalpingography: The permeability of the uterus and the Fallopian tubes is checked by means of a contrast x-ray technique.
 It should be carried out between the eighth and twelfth day of the cycle and can be done in the patient’s hometown.
 This test is not always necessary.